How to ensure your small business boosts sales this summer

 You could support a promotion or event with some advertising to give it additional exposure.
 Read what are the different ways to promote your business in print media to learn more.

 Invite people into your business.
-Although virtual events have become the norm, there is nothing quite like face to face interaction.
+There is nothing quite like face to face interaction and people like to get out and about the summer months.

-Research local events in your area over the next couple of months.
-Contact the local tourist board, Chamber of Commerce or council to see what opportunities are available and find out what is involved in participating and the prerequisites.
+You could also use summer pop-up events to introduce your business to a new audience.
+These type of events can be more informal and fun for prospective customers.
+Start by researching local events in your area.
+Contact the local tourist board, Chamber of Commerce or council to see what opportunities are available and find out what is involved in participating.

 5. Give back